jxz12/EcoBuilder/README.md

 test email recovery from server

-use reflection to smell the smellylisteners check all levels to see if their parent variant is base, and if their flavour texts are not 'TODO' and star scores are not 0 alt tabbing out of application could break graphinteraction play all the tutorials by hand
+use reflection to smell the smellylisteners either remove all scene unityevents or test to see if they are null alt tabbing out of application could break graphinteraction

 # Research world
 verify high scores by checking matrices